 The Public Services Department is one of two academic units in the University Libraries; the other is Technical Services.

 Circulation Services provides friendly and courteous service to the University of Louisiana at Lafayette community and the general public in lending library materials.
-Additionally, staff members are responsible for answering directional questions, maintaining photocopiers, and group study rooms.
+Additionally, staff members are responsible for answering directional questions, maintaining photocopiers, stack maintenance, and the group study rooms and individual study cubicles.

 Distance learning students and instructors are entitled to library services and resources equivalent to those offered on campus.

-See our Research Guide for Distance Learners and Research Guide for Distance Instructors for more information on the many ways the library supports the University of Louisiana at Lafayette’s distance learning community.
+Visit our Distance Learning section or see our Research Guide for Distance Learners or Research Guide for Distance Instructors for more information on the many ways the Library supports the University of Louisiana at Lafayette’s distance learning community.

 The Instructional Services Department is dedicated to the design, delivery, testing, and continual improvement of library instruction to ensure students and faculty are aware of and can effectively use information resources to achieve their research goals.
 Effective bibliographic and information literacy instruction reflects the University’s primary purposes of teaching, learning, scholarship, research, and public service.